 - Naval Architecture

-*The current Manufacturing Engineering and Management plan is being replaced by a new plan, Mechanical and Manufacturing Engineering, which will be offered to students from S1 2014.
+*The Manufacturing Engineering and Management plan was replaced by a new plan, Mechanical and Manufacturing Engineering, offered to students from S1 2014.

 The streams above are composed of a number of core courses and a selection of electives to choose from to cater to your specific interests and strengths, and throughout the course of your program you will undertake courses from up to three different types of electives, depending on your program and plan.
 You can find more information about these electives in the link below.

 All students in the standard engineering streams (3707 Bachelor of Engineering (Honours) or 3710 Bachelor of Engineering if you commenced before 2015), with the exception of those studying Mechatronics, share the first two years.
 These involve basic science, mathematics, engineering and design concepts, visualisation and analysis courses.
 We suggest that during your first two years of study at UNSW, you consider your options in terms of interests, personal strengths, and job prospects in various industries.